If you’re considering a cat as a pet, think carefully about current lifestyle and commitments. Also discuss this important decision with your family.

 - Young kittens need a home with an owner who is there most of the day.
 They need regular play sessions and lots of socialisation to become a well rounded adult who can cope with different challenges in the future

 - Young kittens shouldn’t be left for longer than 4-5 hours as they need regular meals throughout the day and close monitoring.
-If you’re not able to feed your kitten 3-4 meals evenly spread out meals a day, look at rehoming an older cat
+If you’re not able to feed your kitten 3-4 meals evenly spread throughout the day, look at rehoming an older cat

 - Most adult cats can be left alone for a working day quite happily, although there are always exceptions